 - Under Accounts, tap

 - Follow the Microsoft authentication flow

 - Clay automatically creates contacts for people you’ve met.
 This includes everyone back to your first calendar event.

 - Clay surfaces people you’re meeting in the Home view.
 Tap on someone to view their profile.
 On iOS, swipe to the right to star, or swipe to the left to take a note, change the reconnect cadence, or dismiss the reminder.

 - Clay shows your meeting history with a person on their profile.
 You’ll see your first event with a person, and your most recent event.

 - Clay prioritizes people depending on how well you know them.
 Don’t worry if you have a ton of events, Clay will prioritize people you've interacted with more.

 - Clay only pulls from your primary calendar.
 If you don’t know what that is, it likely doesn’t apply.
 But if you color-code your events between different calendars on the same Google account, you’ll be missing people who don’t appear in the non-primary calendar.

 What Clay Doesn’t Do

 - Clay can’t create, modify, or delete calendar events.
 Literally, can’t.
-We only request permission to import events for the purposes of creating contacts and showing information about your events on each profile.
+We request permission only for creating and enriching contacts in Clay.